sthagen/versioalueet/docs/usage.md

 2024-12-26T11:48:17.675023+00:00 ERROR [VERSIOALUEET]: empty version detected
 ```

-Quiet or silent mode only providing a non-zero exit code from the process:
+Quiet or silent mode only providing a non-zero exit code from the process (using another invalid version range as example):

 ```console
 ❯ versioalueet -qr 'vers:pypi/<' || echo $?